tikitu/advent-of-code/README.md

 Sometimes I solve the puzzles in [Advent of Code](https://adventofcode.com/).
 When I do they end up here.

+## 2023

+Language and packaging: [Swift](https://developer.apple.com/swift/), one Swift Package Manager [package](Advent2023/Package.swift) with many executable targets.

+Reading the code: [`Advent2023/Sources/`](Advent2023/Sources) contains the Swift sources.
+Each day has a subdirectory containing a single `Script.swift` file.

+Running the code: from the top-level `Advent2023` directory, `cat input/2 |
+swift run Day04 1` for the first puzzle, `Day04 2` for the second.

+Getting the input: you'll have to do that yourself.
+Input is personalised and the author prefers us not to share our input files, to make reverse-engineering the site (slightly) harder.
+To do it the same way I do, there's a shell function in `shell_utils` to download the input, inspired by (the much _much_ more feature-full) [aoc-cli](https://github.com/scarvalhojr/aoc-cli).
+To use it you need to grab your session cookie (for the personalised puzzle variant) and set it in an environment variable imaginatively named `ADVENT_OF_CODE_SESSION_COOKIE`.

 ## 2022

 Language and packaging: [Swift](https://developer.apple.com/swift/), one Swift Package Manager [package](Advent2022/Package.swift)